T-Mobile Sidekick: T-Mobile Sidekick LX (Sharp)

-Motorola Q700 (Sidekick Slide) (Danger/Motorola)

-In Australia it is marketed as the Hiptop Slide and in the U.S. as the Sidekick Slide.
-It was first released on November 5, 2007, through Telstra in Australia.
-T-Mobile USA release followed two days later, on November 7, 2007.
-It was later released in the UK and Germany by T-Mobile (as opposed to the Sidekick LX only being released by T-Mobile USA).
-The Sidekick/Hiptop Slide offers the same features and services as every other Danger device and an update to Danger's latest OS version (4.0).
-Like the LX, this Sidekick for T-Mobile USA adds the Multimedia Messaging application and provides support for T-Mobile MyFaves plans.
+hiptop slide / Sidekick Slide (Motorola)

+Manufactured by Motorola (model no. Q700), the Sidekick Slide was released on November 7, 2007 on T-Mobile US.
+Unlike the Sidekick LX, the Slide also received releases elsewhere: it was released under the name Hiptop Slide (stylized hiptop slide) through Telstra in Australia on November 5, 2007, and was later released in the UK and Germany by T-Mobile.
+Unlike other Hiptops/Sidekicks, this model has a non-swivel, slider form factor for revealing the keyboard.
+On May 16, 2008, a new version of the Sidekick Slide was released, named the Sidekick Slide Scarlet, coming in a red colored body.

-The T-Mobile Sidekick Slide, although less expensive than the LX, provides various hardware upgrades.
-These upgrades include 128 MB RAM and 225 MHz TI OMAP 850 processor, as opposed to the Sidekick 3 and LX's 64 MB RAM and 200 MHz OMAP 331 processor, and a second speaker which is located on the back of the device, as opposed to the Hiptop 3 and LX's reliance on the D-pad speaker for both calls and music playback.
+It runs on the updated version 4.0 of Danger OS.
+Like the LX, this Sidekick for T-Mobile USA adds the MMS picture messaging capability and provides support for T-Mobile MyFaves plans.
+The T-Mobile Sidekick Slide, although less expensive than the LX, provides various hardware upgrades: these include 128 MB RAM and 225 MHz TI OMAP 850 processor (as opposed to the Sidekick 3 and LX's 64 MB RAM and 200 MHz OMAP 331 processor), and a second speaker which is located on the back of the device, as opposed to the Hiptop3 and LX's reliance on the D-pad speaker for both calls and music playback.

+The Sidekick Slide was officially discontinued on August 8, 2008.

+Failure and sales suspension

-T-Mobile USA suspended sales of the Sidekick Slide on Friday evening, November 16, 2007, after Motorola confirmed that some devices inadvertently powered off when the slide door on the front side of the phone was opened or closed.
-Sidekick Slide owners that reported the power issue received a free exchange to a blue Sidekick LX with free express shipping.
+T-Mobile USA suspended sales of the Sidekick Slide on November 16, 2007, after Motorola confirmed that some devices inadvertently powered off when the slide door on the front side of the phone was opened or closed.
 On November 21, 2007, Motorola stated the failures were triggered by poor battery contacts; sliding the screen out to type on the keyboard sometimes loosened the contact and forced the device to shut off momentarily.
 On December 6, 2007, the Sidekick Slide was once again available for purchase.

-On May 16, 2008, a new version of the Sidekick Slide was released, named the Sidekick Slide Scarlet.

-The Sidekick Slide was officially discontinued on August 8, 2008.
-It was available for sale again on December 12, 2008, however, T-Mobile has once again discontinued the Sidekick Slide.

-On October 1, 2009, Telstra officially discontinued the Hiptop service plans and phones.
-All remaining customers who contracts are still under contract are not affected, however the service and phone is no longer available for sale, and will not be offered for sale again.

-T-Mobile Sidekick 2008 (Danger/Sharp)
+T-Mobile Sidekick 2008 (Sharp)

-On August 1, 2008 T-Mobile released the Sidekick 2008 right before the Slide was discontinued.
-This has improved features such as a high resolution 2-megapixel camera and video functionality high quality AIM.
+Announced on July 30, 2008, the new model officially named solely as T-Mobile Sidekick (but often referred to as "Sidekick 2008" to distinguish) was the first Sidekick to be introduced following the acquisition of Danger by Microsoft.
+The Sidekick 2008 has improved features such as a high resolution 2-megapixel camera and video functionality for AIM.
 It also went back to the swivel Qwerty design, including changeable face/backplates.
-The Sidekick 2008 is available only in certain T-mobile stores.
-The Sidekick 2008 features were reviewed by gizmodo, PC Magazine and in a cnet video review.